njnguyen/NLP-Capstone/README.md

 Finally, in the main folder of the repository, run the command `pip install -r requirements.txt` to install the required packages.

+## Get Dataset
+To download the training dataset for each language, the usage is:

+`./download_oscar.sh path_to_conda_folder environment_name language_code huggingface_access_token output_name`

+For example, if you want to download the OSCAR dataset for Telugu, your miniconda folder is at the path `~/username/miniconda3`, the environment is named `txlm`, your Hugging Face access tokens is `abc`, and you want to name your the output file to be `te_oscar.txt`, the command is:

+`./download_oscar.sh ~/username/miniconda3 txlm te abc te_oscar.txt`.

 ## Running Experiments

 ### LAPT